-In addition, the investment universe of the Sub-fund is built according to specific criteria into the overall SPICE methodology (see next item on binding elements of the investment strategy).
+The investment universe of the Sub-Fund is built according to a minimum SPICE rating (3/5), but also to specific criteria of the overall SPICE methodology (see next item on binding elements of the investment strategy).

 The SPICE methodology also enables to assess companies' exposure to the United Nations Sustainable Development Goals (SDGs).